 Nicolaysen has been convicted of five felonies, including domestic violence, burglary and theft of a firearm, police said.
 He is wanted by the Washington state Department of Corrections for failing to check in with his community corrections officer since January.

-He’s also accused of assaulting his girlfriend on March 28, police said.
+He’s also been accused of assaulting his girlfriend on March 28, police said.

 Police are among those checking the page.
 “Absolutely,” Deputy Chief Brian Smith told The Associated Press on Monday.